Non-Musculoskeletal

 result of facial fracture from a fall.
 CLINICAL FEATURES: In a fall down a

-sessions.
-At times, significant improvement in vision occurred immediately
+times, significant improvement in vision occurred immediately after spinal

-after spinal manipulation.
-Progressive recovery of vision was monitored by
+manipulation.
+Progressive recovery of vision was monitored by serial

-was complete.
-CONCLUSION: This case report adds to previous accounts of
+visual recovery was complete.
+CONCLUSION: This case report adds to

-progressive and expeditious recovery of optic nerve function in
+previous accounts of progressive and expeditious recovery of optic nerve

 - The step phenomenon in the